 Natural Methods for Prevention and Treatment

-Having as healthy of a lawn as possible is the best way to fight against current or future spittlebug problems.
+Having as healthy of a lawn as possible is the best way to fight against current or future problems.
 A lawn that can fight back against environmental stressors such as insect infestations is your first line of defense.
 Maintain a healthy lawn by following our maintenance calendar for your specific grass type.
 This includes a proper fertility program, appropriate mowing heights, preventive applications of control products for insects, disease or weeds and a proper irrigation schedule.
 Ultimately, a lawn that is well maintained reduces the impact spittlebugs may have.
 Learn more in How to Thicken Your Lawn.

 According to Home Depot, another method is to remove them by hand if you are able to spot the areas where the white frothy substance is located.
-Wipe off the foam with a cloth or paper towl and pick up any larvae that you may spot.
+Wipe off the foam with a cloth or paper towel and pick up any larvae that you may spot.
 If you see larvae, drop them into a bucket of soapy water.

-A final non-chemical solution is to spray down your lawn and plants with a garden hose to rinse away any spittlebug nymphs, adults or eggs.
+A final non-chemical solution is to spray down your lawn and plants with a garden hose to rinse away any nymphs, adults or eggs.
 You may need to do this several times a week for effective results.

 Chemical Method for Prevention and Treatment

 When it absolutely comes down to preventing and treating spittlebugs with chemical solutions, the best active ingredient found in insect control products is Bifenthrin found in Bifen XTS.
 Bifen XTS requires mixing in a hose-end spray tank.
 Other over-the-counter products include Spectracide Triazicide and Spectracide Immunox, which are simple sprayers that attach to the end of your garden hose.
 Be sure to read the product labels for a full set of application instructions before application.

 - Coverage: One bottle covers 2,500 sq. ft.